 A recent factor in my decision was the revelation by Jack Lowe, of the Lifeboat Station Project, that his most successful Instagram post, which reached 60k impressions, led to just one website visit (his post here).
 This reinforced the feeling that Instagram does not lead anywhere but feeds a closed loop.
 Since announcing the shuttering of his account Jack has stated that he has gained an additional 200 new followers, which is evidence to the next Instagram fact.
 The platform is full of fake and spam accounts used by media buyers to purchase engagement to justify their existence.
 It is also not in Instagram interests to vet these accounts as user engagement is a factor in determining share price.
 Premium engagement has turned the platform into an arms race.
 However this lack of vetting is cost brands, according to cyber security firm Cheq, $1.3bn in 2019.
 That is to say brands pay influencers, expect to reach the influencer’s audience; if the influencer’s numbers are fake, the brand is paying to reach followers who do not actually exist.

 Jack’s news came the same week I received yet another request from a menswear influencer, with a 75k following, for an image for free.
 I’ve worked with a number of influencers over the last decade and every single one has expected my work for free, in return for the ‘exposure’ it may garner from their accounts.
-Since the explosion of social media, I’ve never earned work this and I’ve lost count of the amount of times I’ve tried to explain this to them.
+Since the explosion of social media, I’ve never earned work in this manner and I’ve lost count of the amount of times I’ve tried to explain my position to influencers.
 In the triangular relationship between brand- influencer- photographer, the brand garner sales, the influencer a gifted item while the photographer is left holding the empty basket of exposure.
 The influencer request was also accompanied by a request from a Singaporean university for ‘copyright permission’ for an image of mine.
 My reply requesting a fee for the licence has been met with silence.

 The last factor in this equation is the lack of moral compass shown by Facebook.
 The platform has led to the eradication of a the universal baseline of facts and has encouraged and given fringe actors an amplified voice to spread disinformation which has allowed bad actors undue influence.
 These actors are given this reach due to their financial spend on the platform; this incestuous relationship benefits the few at the expense of the many.
 A more definitive list of this behaviour, complied by Jason Kint the CEO of Digital Content Next, a nonprofit trade association that develops research, holds informational events and provides policy guidance for the digital content industry, can be found here.